dubbelosix/autoclock/README.md

 repo_dir: "jito-solana"
 repo_version: "v1.13.6-jito"
 ```
-* The location as mentioned in the comment needs to be one of the 4 (for mainnet) or one of 2 (for testnet)  - the validator parameters for block engine, relayer etc are set based on the location
+* The location as mentioned in the comment needs to be one of the 4 (for mainnet) or one of 2 (for testnet) - the validator parameters for block engine, relayer etc are set based on the location.
-* repo_version needs to be modified to whichever tag you want the validator to run. consult jito discord for the latest version expected to be run
+* The repo_version needs to be modified to whichever tag you want the validator to run.
+Consult jito discord (link below) for the latest version expected to be run.
-* Other parameters can be left as is (most validator set commission to 800 basis points, but you can adjust that if you want to
+* Other parameters can be left as is (most validator set commission to 800 basis points, but you can adjust that if you want to.

+# Helpful Links
+* Solana Discord (use validator-support channel)
+* Jito Discord

 # TODO
 * support different disk configurations